 Through investigating the Christian communities in my local area, I am discovering how Christian communities demonstrate their beliefs through prayer, worship and special ceremonies.
 I am developing respect for the practices and traditions of others.RME 1-03a

-Primary 4 children plan, organise and re-enact a Christian Wedding Ceremony.
+Children plan, organise and re-enact a Christian Wedding Ceremony.